In the Code, peace officers and public officers are widely defined, and include:

 - Finding weaknesses or “holes” in the Crown’s case that may make it difficult or impossible for them to establish the elements of the offence.

-To learn more about how we can help, please contact our team of assault lawyers to conduct a thorough review of your situation so that we can tailor a strategy that targets your successful defence.
+To learn more about how we can help, please contact our team of Assaulting a Peace Officer Lawyers.
+We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.

 - What is assault?